vmware-tanzu/tanzu-dev-portal/content/practices/value-stream-map/index.md

 ---
 title: "Value Stream Map"
 linkTitle: "Value Stream Map"
-description: "Visualize the steps an organization takes to create & deliver value to customers in order to help eliminate \"waste.\" A common use case is a path to production and product development lifecycle."
+description: "Visualize the steps an organization takes to create & deliver value to customers in order to help eliminate \"waste.\" A common use case is a path to production and product development life cycle."

 tags: ["Kickoff", "Discovery", "Framing", "Inception"]
 length: "1-2 hours"